james-cole2015/space-monkey/README.md

 # space-monkey
-This is the next iteration from [terraform_repo](https://github.com/james-cole2015/terraform_repo.git).
+This is the next iteration of terraform configuration from [terraform_repo](https://github.com/james-cole2015/terraform_repo.git).
 I'll demonstrate additional skills through adding some features and security to the inital configuration.

 ### Repo Goals: